Lemon Lemonies — Like lemon brownies, but made with lemon and white chocolate! Dense, chewy, not cakey and packed with big, bold lemon flavor!

 Between my row straightening and my family’s love for lemon things, the lemonies disappeared fast.

-To make this easy lemon dessert, you’ll need:
+To make the addicting lemony lemon brownies, you’ll need:

 - White chocolate chips